pikum06/smartwatch-depression-detection/README.md

 ## Dataset & Source

-The empirical survey data used in this project is sourced from Kaggle:
+The survey data used in this project is sourced from Kaggle:

 * **Dataset Title:** [Unemployment and Mental Illness Survey](https://www.kaggle.com/datasets/michaelacorley/unemployment-and-mental-illness-survey)
 * **Author:** Michaela Corley